giellalt/dict-fin-smn/inc/00_readme.txt

-This catalogue contains the file suoma-saami-sanikirjeversio-12012015, in two versions: suoma-saami-sanikirjeversio-12012015.xlsx (the original) suoma-saami-sanikirjeversio-12012015.csv  (saved via libreoffice, TAB delimiter)
+This catalogue contains the file suoma-saami-sanikirjeversio-12012015, in three versions: suoma-saami-sanikirjeversio-12012015.xlsx (the original) suoma-saami-sanikirjeversio-12012015.csv  (saved via libreoffice, TAB delimiter) suoma-saami-sanikirjeversio-12012015.xml  (converted via the script csv2xml_awk.sh)

 The fields are: